cyrusaf/workerpool/README.md

 Package workerpool provides a generic workerpool implementation with basic features such as graceful shutdown and optionally dropping jobs instead of blocking when the queue is full.
-See the GoDoc page for full documenation.
+See the [godoc](https://godoc.org/github.com/cyrusaf/workerpool) page for full documenation.

 ## Example
 ```golang